Overcoming Self-Doubt And Building Confidence

 I’m not good enough for this room.
 I don’t have the credentials to say this publicly.
 People will judge me if I put myself out there.
 Who am I to build something of my own?

 These aren’t facts.
 They’re conditioning.
-And conditioning can be undone — but only if you first become aware that it’s there.
+And conditioning can be undone, but only if you first become aware that it’s there.

-The Think stage of the TECA framework starts here.
-Before you change anything externally, you have to examine what’s running internally.
 What stories are you telling yourself about your own capability?
 Where did those stories come from?
-Are they actually yours — or did someone else write them for you?
+Are they actually yours, or did someone else write them for you?

-Challenging these beliefs starts with that moment of awareness.
+Challenging these beliefs therefore, starts with that moment of awareness.
 The next time you catch yourself in a spiral of self-doubt, stop.
 Ask one question: is this belief based on evidence or conditioning?
 Most of the time, you’ll find it’s the latter.

 Practical Steps to Build Unshakeable Confidence

 Confidence is not a feeling you wait for.
-It’s a skill you build through action — specifically through repeated exposure to the things that currently make you uncomfortable.
+It’s a skill you build through action; specifically through repeated exposure to the things that currently make you uncomfortable.

 This is what I did.
 I started making videos when the thought of being on camera made me feel physically sick.
 I launched a podcast when I could barely hold a conversation with strangers.
-I spoke at events when every instinct told me to cancel.

 Start small.
 Set goals that stretch you without breaking you.
-Every small win — a video published, a conversation had, a room entered — builds the neural evidence that you are capable.
-That evidence accumulates.
-Over time, it becomes the foundation of genuine self-belief rather than performed confidence.
+Every small win, a video published, a conversation had, a room entered, builds the neural evidence that you are capable.

-Visualisation helps — but only when paired with action.
+Visualisation helps, but only when paired with action.
 Mentally rehearsing a difficult conversation or a camera recording reduces the anxiety around it.
 It makes the unfamiliar feel slightly more familiar before you begin.
 Use it as preparation, not as a substitute for doing the thing itself.

-And pay attention to your physicality.
-How you carry yourself affects how you feel and how others perceive you.
-Head up, shoulders back, eye contact held — these aren’t vanity.
+Head up, shoulders back, eye contact held, these aren’t vanity.
 They’re signals you send to your own nervous system as much as to the room.
 The body leads and the mind follows more often than we think.

 Leveraging Support Systems and Building Community